jamilurrahman12/proxmox/README.md

 <img width="599" height="282" alt="image" src="https://github.com/user-attachments/assets/b8ceb520-9b20-4e24-bf4b-15f18e9abe0c" />

+Ceph storage creation for VM/CT disks has been done.
+Additionally, you can create CephFS for storing files, like iso, templates, etc.

 #### CephFS

 Ceph also provides a filesystem, which runs on top of the same object storage as RADOS block devices do.
-A Metadata Server (MDS) is used to map the RADOS backed objects to files and directories, allowing Ceph to provide a POSIX-compliant, replicated filesystem.
-This allows you to easily configure a clustered, highly available, shared filesystem.
+A Metadata Server (MDS) is used to map RADOS-backed objects to files and directories, allowing Ceph to provide a POSIX-compliant, replicated file system.
+This allows you to easily configure a clustered, highly available, and shared file system.
 Ceph’s Metadata Servers guarantee that files are evenly distributed over the entire Ceph cluster.

 #### Metadata Server (MDS)